MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/3d-secure/_index.md

 ### Merchant-initiated transactions

-Merchant-initiated transactions (MIT) are [recurring payments](/features/recurring-payments) initiated by the merchant on the customer's behalf, based on a prior agreement.
-Examples include subscription payments and automatic balance top-ups.
+Merchant-initiated transactions (MIT) are [recurring payments](/features/recurring-payments) you initiate on the customer's behalf, based on a prior agreement, e.g. subscriptions, automatic balance top-ups.
+3DS2 authentication is **not** required.

 ### Mail Order/Telephone Order (MOTO)